children's voting colloquium

 While we hold a diversity of positions on how our aims may be achieved in practice, and while we recognize that different solutions may be appropriate in different contexts, we seek to support and stimulate one another and to catalyze a broader movement for truly universal suffrage, whether through full voting rights for all, lowered voting ages, proxy votes, or some combination thereof.

+We were founded in 2019.
 We meet monthly in online colloquiums and share information via our active listserv.
 We collaborate with numerous organizations worldwide such as Children's Rights Network (CRIN), Amnesty International UK, National Youth Rights Association (NYRA), Children's Voice Association, Freechild Institute, Make It 16 NZ, and others.
 We develop cutting-edge scholarship around children's voting philosophy, politics, history, and diverse global practices.
 And we ally with other voting reform movements around gender, race, class, sexuality, disability, and other forms of marginalization in addition to age.

 All interested individuals and groups are welcome to join us!